keboola/component-generic/README.md

 - `request_parameters.endpoint_path` (if a placeholder like `/user/[[id]]` is used).
 - `user_parameters` (replacing parameters with matching names).
-This allows for changing request parameters dynamically `www.example.com/api/user?date=xx` where the `date` value is specified like:
+This allows for dynamically changing request parameters, such as `www.example.com/api/user?date=xx`, where the `date` value is specified as follows:

 ```json